zjian107-su/Dog-Sentiment-Analyzer/README.md

 # NEXIS-Individual-Research---Dog-Depression-Monitor

-## Introduction of the project - [Presentation](https://www.youtube.com/watch?v=cR2UhljnNu0&t=500s).
+### Introduction of the project - [Presentation](https://www.youtube.com/watch?v=cR2UhljnNu0&t=500s).

-You need a few extra components to run the prorgam!
+### You can not run this project because I do not provide my Google Cloud API Credentials for security reason.
+But if you do, that's how you would run it.

 **In order to run everything in the folder, you need to have packages listed below.
 (Python VirtualEnv Setup is Strongly recommanded)**
     - Python3.7